Share via

 Summary

-If a user does not need any specialized administrative access you can grant them the role of Service Administrator, which will provide them view-only access and the ability to contact support to create an incident.
+If a user doesn't need any specialized administrative access, you can grant them the role of Service Administrator, which provides them with view-only access and the ability to contact support to create an incident.

 To create a new service request, browse to the Microsoft 365 Admin Portal.
 After login, navigate to Show all > Support > New Service Request, and use the subject to briefly describe the problem for the new service request.